ubihazard/macos-scripts/Scripts/README.md

 ### Root patching

 Big Sur makes the process even more <s>annoying</s> involving.
-You need to perform the following commands if you need make any modifications to the `/System` root volume:
+The root volume is “snapshotted” and you need to perform the following commands to modify the `/System`:

 ```bash
 mkdir -p ~/.local/root